cattle-ops/terraform-aws-gitlab-runner/README.md

 >    - harmonize the documentation
 >    - remove deprecated variables
 >    - gain a better overview of the features provided
->    - add all possible Docker settings
->    - introduce the `idle_scale_factor`
 >
+> And it also adds
+>   - all possible Docker settings
+>   - the `idle_scale_factor`
+>
-> We know that this is a breaking change, but we think it is worth it.
+> We know that this is a breaking change causing some pain, but we think it is worth it.
 We hope you agree.
-And to make the transition as
+And to make the
-> smooth as possible, we have added a migration script to the `migrations` folder.
-It will cover almost all cases, but some minor
+> transition as smooth as possible, we have added a migration script to the `migrations` folder.
+It will cover almost all cases,
-> rework might still be possible.
+> but some minor rework might still be possible.
 >
 > Checkout [issue 819](https://github.com/cattle-ops/terraform-aws-gitlab-runner/issues/819)